NHQ/opa/README.md

 ```
 opa -e entry.js -o public/bundle.js
 ```
-You app will be served up at a your localhost, port 11001 or greater.
+Your app will be served up at a your localhost, port 11001 or greater.
+You can edit the code, and b/c it we're using watchify, your bundle will update automatically.
+You have to refresh the page tho.
-Note that all arguments are passed to browserify, so you can use browserify to full effect.
+Note that all arguments to opa are passed to browserify, so you can use browserify to full effect.